 Japanese strings are often shorter than English strings, but their transliteration length is longer, which might cause complications in mobile game localization.
-Regarding translations in Japanese games, transliteration is rather popular.
+Regarding Japanese game localization, transliteration is rather popular.

 The order in Japanese is “Subject + Object + Verb,” yet this is not the case in English.
 In English, a statement like “I games play” may seem strange, yet it is the correct order in Japanese.
 Put a placeholder in the source text to improve the translations.

 Japan has a low level of English proficiency.
 Despite this, Japanese gamers accept English interfaces since they are visually appealing.
 Consult your loc manager to see if complete interface localization is required.